ollo69/ha_tuya_custom/README.md

 ## Integration Options (From UI integration page)

 It is possible to change various behaviors through the integration options, some common for integration and others specific to each `light` and `climate` devices.
-These can be changed at **Tuya** -> **Options** on the Integrations page.
+These can be changed at **Tuya Custom** -> **Options** on the Integrations page.

 ### Common Options